hyssostech/sketch-thru-plan-sdk-js/samples/gmaps/README.md

 The general strategy used is to enhance the basic GeoJSON representation of each symbol (returned by `symbol.asGeoJSON()`) with renderings produced by two renderers

-. [milsymbol](https://github.com/spatialillusions/milsymbol) is used to generate SVG icons representing single point symbols (units, equipment, mootw and single point tactical graphics)
+* [milsymbol](https://github.com/spatialillusions/milsymbol) is used to generate SVG icons representing single point symbols (units, equipment, mootw and single point tactical graphics)
-. [mil-sym-js](https://github.com/missioncommand/mil-sym-js) is used to generate GeoJSON representations of multipoint tactical graphics
+* [mil-sym-js](https://github.com/missioncommand/mil-sym-js) is used to generate GeoJSON representations of multipoint tactical graphics

-This quickstart demonstrates the use of the makes use of the [milsymbol](https://github.com/spatialillusions/milsymbol) military symbol rendering library to create the symbol icons that are then inserted as Goole Maps (svg) placemarkers.
-These markers are associated with InfoWindows, showing additional properties when the markers are selected with a mouse.
-Tactical Graphics are displayed just as lines, but could be rendered using a library such as [mil-sym-js](https://github.com/missioncommand/mil-sym-js)
+The references to these renderers are included in [index.html]

-The following properties are provided by STP by default (but additional ones can be defined).
-For a list of matching `milsymbol` properties, see https://www.spatialillusions.com/milsymbol/documentation.html
+If using a different renderer, STP makes the following properties available by default by default (but additional ones can be defined).
+These need to be mapped to specific parameters of the chosen renderer.

 | Property          | Description                                                                   |
 | ---------------   | ----------------------------------------------------------------------------- |